-Allow me to ask you a question, if someone had handed you an IPad when you were 10 years old would you have rejected it?
+Let me pose ask a question: If someone had handed you an iPad when you were 10 years old would you have rejected it?
 If you had access to video games when you were a child would you have still played in the streets?
 I highly doubt it.
-Not only you wouldn’t go outside but all the kids in your neighborhood would probably end up at your house to check out your IPad and video games.
+Not only you wouldn’t go outside, but all the kids in your neighborhood would probably end up at your house to check out your iPad and video games.

-Consciously or unconsciously we expect our children to feel guilty for playing with their electronics when we expected them to feel happy and excited when they received it from US as a Christmas gift!
-That to me is so confusing.
-Kids lack the logic to understand limits and us as caregivers and parents are responsible to guide them rather than make unrealistic remarks and comments and therefore make them feel guilty.
+Consciously or unconsciously, we expect our children to feel guilty for playing with their electronics when we expected them to feel happy and excited when they received it from us as a Christmas gift!
+This is so confusing to kids.
+Children lack the logical thinking ability to understand limits and we, as caregivers and parents, are responsible to guide them rather than supply unrealistic expectations and comments that cause kids to feel guilty.

-The games that were attractive to your mother were not attractive to you as a child and so the games that were entertaining to you as a child should not be entertaining to your kids.
+The games that were attractive to your mother were not attractive to you as a child just as the games that were entertaining to you as a child aren’t entertaining to your kids.

-You want your kids to get out there and take a break from electronics?
-Go with them!
-Make play dates with other parents, plan a picnic, google fun outside games, and engage with them rather than yelling at them and punishing them for using what YOU bought them.
+If you want your kids to get out there and take a break from electronics, go with them!
+Make play dates with other parents, plan a picnic, google fun outside games, and engage with them rather than complaining about their interests and punishing them for using what you bought them.

-Limit their electronic usage to an hour a day; limit the TV use to two hours a day.
+Limit electronic usage to an hour a day and TV use to two hours a day.

-Tell them stories about when you were young but do not compare.
+Tell kids stories about when you were young but do not compare.

 Start crafty projects with them to connect.